GoogleCloudPlatform/PerfKitBenchmarker/tutorials/beginner_walkthrough/README.md

     export CLOUDSDK_PYTHON=$HOME/my_virtualenv/bin/python
     ```

-1. If you intend to submit pull requests, make a fork of the PerfKitBenchmarker repository.
-This can be done in the Github UI or using the github repo fork command.
-If using the fork command, reply 'Y' to cloning the repository.
+1. If you intend to submit pull requests, make a fork of the PerfKitBenchmarker
+    repository.
+This can be done in the Github UI or using the github repo fork
+    command.
+If using the fork command, reply 'Y' to cloning the repository and
+    follow the instructions on the screen for authentication.

     ```
     gh repo fork GoogleCloudPlatform/PerfKitBenchmarker
     ```

-1. Clone the PerfKitBenchmarker repository if you did not clone the repository in the previous step.
-If you did not make a fork, the github_username will be GoogleCloudPlatform.
+1. Clone the PerfKitBenchmarker repository if you did not clone the repository
+    in the previous step.
+If you did not make a fork, the github_username will
+    be GoogleCloudPlatform.

     ```
     cd $HOME && git clone https://github.com/{github_username}/PerfKitBenchmarker